-(h) Impact on the consolidated financial statements of current military conflicts
+(j) Impact on financial statements of geopolitical instability

-In recent years, various armed conflicts have erupted in different parts of the world increasing global geopolitical pressure.
+In recent years, various armed conflicts have erupted in certain parts of the world, increasing global geopolitical pressure.
 In February 2022, Russia's invasion of Ukraine began, leading to a war between the two countries, and in October 2023, the Israeli-Palestinian conflict in the Gaza Strip began.
 The consequences of both conflicts are still uncertain.

-The Company's directors, after assessing the possible repercussions of this situation, have considered that it would not, a priori, have a direct impact on its financial statements, since all its operations are domestic, and it does not depend on any raw materials that could be affected by cuts in supplies.
+The Company's directors, after assessing the possible repercussions of this situation, have considered that it would not, a priori, have a direct impact on its financial statements, since all its operations are domestic and it does not depend on any raw materials that could be affected by cuts in supplies.